OpenPathfinder/visionBoard-cli/README.md

 └── README.md           # This file
 ```

-## CI/CD Pipeline
+## CI Pipeline

-The project includes a GitHub Actions workflow for continuous integration that runs on pull requests to the main branch.
-The pipeline performs the following checks:
+The project includes a GitHub Actions workflow for continuous integration that runs on pull requests to the main branch and when commits are pushed to main.
+The pipeline performs the following checks in optimized order:

 - Linting with StandardJS
 - Type checking with TypeScript